eternalpriyan/craft-winter-butler/README.md

 ## 📝 How to Submit Feedback

 Found a bug?
-Email details to [your email] or post in Craft Slack #winter_challenge
+Email details to priyan@priyan.yoga or post in Craft Slack #winter_challenge

 ---